 Appraisal gap insurance helps you close when the appraised value is lower than your agreed price by covering some or all of the difference.
 In 2026’s tight Mira Mesa market, it can protect your upgrade plan without draining your cash.

-You are competing in a low-inventory environment where prices are rising faster than appraisals can keep up.
-Mira Mesa sits near a 1.6 month supply, Vista around 2.4 months, and San Diego countywide hovers below a balanced level, with median days on market near four weeks.
+Appraisal gaps happen because prices in Mira Mesa are rising faster than appraisals can keep up in a low-inventory market.
+You are competing in an environment where Mira Mesa sits near a 1.6 month supply, Vista around 2.4 months, and San Diego countywide hovers below a balanced level, with median days on market near four weeks.
 That mix leads to multiple offers and appraisal shortfalls, especially for well-located single-family homes between 900,000 and 1.3 million.
 If you plan to sell and buy up, a low appraisal can derail your financing or force you to bring extra cash you wanted to save for renovations, reserves, or moving costs.
 Appraisal gap insurance gives you a defined, budgetable backstop.
 You will see similar pressures in nearby Scripps Ranch and Rancho Bernardo, so your strategy needs to account for competitive conditions across these connected submarkets.

-You should understand what the policy is, what it is not, and how it fits with your loan and purchase contract.
+You need to understand what the policy covers, what it excludes, and how it fits with your loan and purchase contract before using it.
 Appraisal gap insurance is typically a short-duration policy that pays out when the appraised value comes in below your contract price.
 Coverage often caps around a set dollar amount, commonly up to 50,000, and the premium is usually a small fraction of the purchase price, often about 0.15 percent.
 The policy can be structured to pay you or the seller at closing to make up the shortfall.

 Key points to know: